livewire/livewire/docs/javascript.md

         errors: [],
     },

-    // A securely encryped hash of this snapshot.
+    // A securely encrypted hash of this snapshot.
 This way,
     // if a malicous user tampers with the snapshot with
     // the goal of accessing un-owned resources on the server,
     // the checksum validation will fail and an error will